virginiah894/Password-Locker/README.md

 5. View all their passwords and credentials for other accounts
 5. Delete credentials they no longer require.

-The user gets to add a quote in a form based on the input requirements on the form.

-The user can upvote,downvote and delete quotes.

-The user can view the date when the quote was posted and how long ago it was.

 ## Technologies Used
 Python